Pork barrel scam: Protests

 On August 26, 2013, thousands of people went to Luneta Park in protest against the pork barrel scheme.
 The gathering was dubbed the "Million People March".
 After this, a prayer vigil dubbed "EDSA Tayo" was held on September 11 at the EDSA Shrine, where around 500-700 people attended the vigil.
 Two days later another protest was held at Luneta where, according to police estimates, about 3,000 people participated.
 The organizers stated that another rally dubbed "Level Up" would be scheduled for September 21 (with a noise barrage held before the event), and another "Million People March" protest would be held in December.

+Comparison to other discretionary funds

+After the Supreme Court declared the Priority Development Assistance Funds (PDAF) unconstitutional in 2013, there have been other fund allocations that observers say are similar to the PDAF in that they lack oversight and are prone to corruption.
+These funds may be abused for political patronage and have been called a legal form of vote-buying.

+In 2025, among the programs that have been compared to pork barrel funds and have been criticized as susceptible to corruption are the Ayuda para sa Kapos ang Kita Program (AKAP), Medical Assistance for Indigent Patients (MAIFIP), and Assistance to Individuals in Crisis Situations (AICS).

+In 2025, budget watchdog organization the People's Budget Coalition have compared pork barrel funds with billions of pesos in the proposed Philippine budget for 2026, which have been placed in programs that the group says promote political patronage.
+These programs include the Department of Social Welfare's Aid to Individuals in Crisis, the Department of Labor and Employment's Tulong Panghanapbuhay sa Ating Disadvantaged/Displaced Workers, and the Department of Health's Medical Assistance to Indigent and Financially Incapacitated Patients.